Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 {{< /tabs >}}

-If you are using Velociraptor [organizations](/docs/deployment/orgs/) ("orgs") then you can obtain the client configuraration file for each org from the Home page in the GUI.
+If you are using Velociraptor [organizations](/docs/deployment/orgs/) ("orgs") then you can obtain the client configuration file for each org from the Home page in the GUI.
 Ensure that you are in the `root` org so that the configs for all orgs are accessible.